threefoldfoundation/www_venturecreator/content/projects/freeflow/index.md

 <p>
 Own your data, digital skills, and identity.
 It is now possible to own every aspect of your digital life.

+FreeFlow aims to provide a platform which allows us to restore the original intent of the Internet, where everyone is equal; where communication is direct, secure and private; where you can trust the information presented; and where everything is free without people becoming products.

 </p>

 |||